top of page

 EDUCATOR, THEATREMAKER, SCHOLAR

-Julia strives to let her lived experience as an Autistic learner and educator forward the fields of accessible and theatrical education.
+Julia offers a unique voice, perspective, and experience to the growing body of knowledge around equity, access, inclusion, and justice.
+She strives to let her lived experience as an Autistic learner and educator forward the fields of accessible and theatrical education.
 Living at the intersection of these two fields of study emboldens her to not only critically examine the world that surrounds disabled people, but to allow her empathetic understanding of the marginalized experience to shape how she contributes to the future of drama in education.

-Current and Recent Involvement
+Current Involvement

 Come follow my adventures on instagram @misswhittensclassroom